sicoyle/ghc-data-annotation-workshop/annotationSteps.md

 Feel free to ask questions as needed during this time, and collaborate with those around you as you progress.
     ![Start Annotations](./assets/screenshots/startAnnotations.jpg)

-## Steps to follow to perform data annotations for frame 0
+## Steps to follow to perform data annotations
 1. Hover over the rectangle shape on the left navigation bar, and select `Track`.
     ![Bounding Box](./assets/screenshots/personDetectionBox1.jpg)
 > Note: We are annotating a video file.